Existentially closed locally finite groups: Definable types

-So $(\bold K,\le_{\gS})$ is not an a.e.c. in general failing Ax(III)$_2$; in fact, e.g. we may prove for the maximal $\gS$ that this is the case, see the proof of \ref{p73}.
+So $(\mathbf K,\le_{\gS})$ is not an a.e.c. in general failing Ax(IV); in fact, e.g. we may prove for the maximal $\gS$ that this axiom fails, see the proof of \ref{p73}.

-Now we turn to construction not necessarily assuming ``$\gS$ is symmetric" presenting the ``first avenue" in \S0(B). \end{discussion}
+Now we turn to constructions not necessarily assuming ``$\gS$ is symmetric" presenting the ``first avenue" in \S0(B). \end{discussion}